mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Pretty sexy, no?
-I can't off-hand think of a way to get this functionality from ActiveRecord objects without a lot of fuss and bother - perhaps using single-table inheritence and with the validations on the subclasses?
+I can't off-hand think of a way to get this functionality from ActiveRecord objects without a lot of fuss and bother - perhaps using single-table inheritance and with the validations on the subclasses?

 With the proper use of validation contexts, you end up saving yourself a lot of headache and work later on down the line, as well as supporting different